Barszczyk0/Notes/Windows/Forensics.md

 ```

 ### JLECmd
-`JLECmd` (Windows Jump Lists) - tool for parsing Windows Jump List.
+`JLECmd` (Windows Jump Lists Explorer Command Line) - tool for parsing Windows Jump List.
 Windows introduced jump lists to help users go directly to their recently used files from the taskbar.Jumplists can be viewed by right-clicking an application's icon in the taskbar, and it will show the recently opened files in that application.

 Location of Windows Jump Lists:
 ```